joaovifonseca/jenkins-todo-list/README.md

 # django-todolist

-Justa a simple todolist write in django for general use and pipeline automation..
+A simple todolist write in django for general use and pipeline automation..

   - Be kind with my baby